-For 1.100 years, Venice has been an independent Republic.
-This makes the Venetian Republic the longest lasting Republic in the world.
+For 1.100 years, Venice has been a free and independent Republic.
+This makes the Venetian Republic the longest lasting form of Government in the world, ever.

-- From 697 (812) until 1204: Venice and its domains were independent yet under the protection/watch of the Byzantine Empire.
+- From 697 (812) until 1204: Venice and its domains were independent yet under the protection (or watch) of the Byzantine Empire.